jvermeir/ShoppingList/shop/apps/shop-api/src/main/python/datamodelTests.md

-# Create tables and test queries
+# Create tables and test queries for DynamoDB experiments

 ## Create table